bsstahl/BienOblige/docs/use-cases/update-location-of-actionitem.md

-# Adding a Location to an Existing Action Item
+# Updating the Location of an Existing Action Item

 * For business-specific scenarios, see our [MetroTransit Use-Case Studies](./MetroTransit/README.md).
-* For adding a Location to a collection of ActionItems, see [Add Location to Tag](./add-location-to-tag.md).
+* For updating the Location of a collection of existing ActionItems, see [Update Location of Tag](./update-location-of-tag.md).
 * For assigning a Location to a new ActionItem, see [Create ActionItem](./create-actionitem.md).

 ## Adding the Location